 We have an amazing STEM centre in school that has just been awarded the Best STEM Club in the national STEMNET awards at the House of Lords!
-Headed up by Dr Caroline Operandi, there are also a wide number of ways to get involved with STEM at PACA, ranging from lunchtime and after school clubs to working with outside organisations on a project.
+There are also a wide number of ways to get involved with STEM at PACA, ranging from lunchtime and after school clubs to working with outside organisations on a project.
 STEM is taught as part of the core curriculum.

 Recent projects have included building a car, designing and coding a video game, creating an observatory and a tea plantation, and making natural cosmetics and toiletries.
 We have very close links with Sussex and Brighton universities who bring exciting STEM projects into school.
 University students have recently been showing us how to build robots.